rigordo959/tsWxGTUI_PyVx_Repository/Documents/README.txt

              h) "README8-SitePackages.txt"
              i) "README9-KeyboardMouseInput.txt"

-       1.4.2 How to prepare your computer(s) for use with the Toolkit?
+       1.5.2 How to prepare your computer(s) for use with the Toolkit?

              a) "GETTING_STARTED.txt"

+                References citations and commentaries on
+                computer jargon and topics associated with:

+                "User Interfaces"
+                "Operating Systems"
+                "Toolkit Development Resources"
+                "Python Download Gotchas"
+                "wxPython/wxWidgets Development Resources"

-       1.4.3 How can you become familiar with the features, look and feel of the Toolkit?
+       1.5.3 How can you become familiar with the features, look and feel of the Toolkit?

-             a) "DEMO.txt"
-             b) "TROUBLESHOOT.txt"
+             a) "INSTALL.txt" (includes a concise "Quick Test Drive" commentary)

+             b) "DEMO.txt" (includes a verbose "Narrated,
+                Scripted Demo Test Drive" commentary)

+             c) "TROUBLESHOOT.txt" (includes a verbose
+                "Insight of the "tsWxGTUI" Toolkit
+                Developer(s)" commentary)

-       1.4.4 What are the currently known Toolkit limitations, bugs and update roadmap?
+       1.5.4 What are the currently known Toolkit limitations, bugs and update roadmap?

              a) "BUGS.txt"
              b) "TO-DO.txt"

+       1.5.5 Experience the features, look and feel of the Toolkit

+             Running through the scenarios presented in the following documents:

+             a) "INSTALL.txt" (includes a concise "Quick Test Drive" commentary)

+             b) "DEMO.txt" (includes a verbose "Narrated,
+                Scripted Demo Test Drive" commentary)

+             c) "TROUBLESHOOT.txt" (includes a verbose
+                "Insight of the "tsWxGTUI" Toolkit
+                Developer(s)" commentary)

-       1.4.5 Experience the features, look and feel of the Toolkit by running through the scenarios pre- sented in DEMO.txt file and browsing through the Python source code for the associated application programs and building blocks.
+             d) Python source code for the associated application programs and building blocks.

                                            Richard S. Gordon
                                 SoftwareGadgetry@comcast.net

-============= RELEASE DISTRIBUTION NOMINCLATURE ============
+============= Release Distribution Nominclature ============

 2. Release Distribution Nominclature

-   Multiplr Python version-specific TeamSTARS "tsWxGTUI_PyVx" Toolkits are downloaded (as either a compressed, "tarball" or "zip" file) from the Python Package Index, a reposi- tory of software for the Python programming lanuage.
+   Multiple Python version-specific TeamSTARS "tsWxGTUI_PyVx" Toolkits are downloaded (as either a compressed, "tarball" or "zip" file) from the Python Package Index, a reposi- tory of software for the Python programming lanuage.